Philipp15b/php-i18n/README.md

 ### 6. Use the localizations

-To call your localizations, simple use the `L` class and a class constant for the string.
+To call your localizations, simply use the `L` class and a class constant for the string.

 In this example, we use the translation string seen in step 1.